 Skin allergies - people with skin allergies are more likely to have sensitive skin

 Sensitive skin shows up of the body, in order from most common to least common:

-If you believe your skin is sensitive, visit a dermatologist to rule out underlying conditions like rosacea or dermatitis.
+If you believe your skin is sensitive, visit a dermatologist to rule out underlying conditions like rosacea or atopic dermatitis (eczema).
 Then, use trial-and-error to learn what products or ingredients trigger sensitivity for you and avoid them in the future.
 Keep in mind that the label "for sensitive skin" on cosmetic products may just be a marketing strategy.

 - Symptoms of Sensitive Skin